-This web site and our mobile application contains links to other sites.
+This web site contains links to other sites.
 Please be aware that Breastcancer.org is not responsible for the privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of every web site that collects personally identifiable information.
-This Privacy Statement applies solely to information collected by the Breastcancer.org Web Site and in our mobile applications.
+This Privacy Statement applies solely to information collected by the Breastcancer.org web site.

-We maintain reasonable and appropriate security procedures and practices to protect the personally identifiable informationyou provide from unauthorized access, destruction, use, modification and disclosure, and we require that our authorized service providers that have access to your personally identifiable information implement and maintain such security procedures and practices as well.
+We maintain reasonable and appropriate security procedures and practices to protect the personally identifiable information you provide from unauthorized access, destruction, use, modification and disclosure, and we require that our authorized service providers that have access to your personally identifiable information implement and maintain such security procedures and practices as well.
 For example, we use industry standard tools such as firewalls to protect your personal information and we host our servers in a physically secure environment and SSL encryption to secure the transmission of your sensitive personal information, such as credit card number or personal health information.
-Please be aware, however, that e-mail messages sent to a web site may not be secure.
-Site visitors sending e-mail accept the risk that a third party may intercept email messages.
+Please be aware, however, that email messages sent to a web site may not be secure.
+Site visitors sending email accept the risk that a third party may intercept email messages.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.
 If you have any questions about security on our web site, you can contact us.

 6. Correction/Updating Personal Information

 Upon request, Breastcancer.org will provide you with information about whether we hold any of your personal information.
-If a user's personally identifiable information changes (such as your zip code), or if a user no longer desires our service, the user may review, correct, update or remove that user's personal data provided to us or request for deactivation for any unauthorized profiles.
+If a user's personally identifiable information changes (such as your zip code), or if a user no longer desires our service, the user may review, correct, update, or remove that user's personal data provided to us or request for deactivation for any unauthorized profiles.
 This can be done by contacting Customer Support.
-Users will receive a confirmation email stating that we have received their updated or corrected information and/or their request to have personal data removed.
-You always have the option to delete your personal health information within our mobile application at any time within the Settings area.
+Users will receive a confirmation email stating that we have received their updated or corrected information and/or their request to have personal data removed within a reasonable timeframe.

 7. Retention of Personally Identifiable Information

-The Breastcancer.org Web Site is intended for adults.
-Accordingly, we do not knowingly collect information from children under the age of thirteen.
+The Breastcancer.org web site is intended for adults.
+Accordingly, we do not knowingly collect information from children under the age of 13.

 10. Notification of Changes

 Users will be notified of any changes in our Privacy Statement by a link to the updated Statement on the home page, including an icon indicating that the Statement has recently changed.
 Any change will be effective on the effective date that appears on the modified Statement.
-Your continued use of this web site following modification of this Privacy Statement will be deemed to signify your acceptance of the modifications.
+Your continued use of this Web site following modification of this Privacy Statement will be deemed to signify your acceptance of the modifications.
 If, at any point, we decide to use personally identifiable information in a manner different from that stated at the time it was collected, we will notify users by way of an e-mail prior to the change becoming effective.
 Users will have a choice as to whether or not we use their information in this different manner.